VictoriaBC/midevglossary/README.md

 <p>To understand better how users interact with the app it is recommended to do evaluation after the app is launched in production.
 Gathering feedback surveys, contacting users for an interview and using tools like Hotjar, Google analytics, Google Tag Manager may be very useful.</p>
 <img src="https://github.com/VictoriaBC/midevglossary/blob/1f0f3095138a1f555409748fefbf5c09056e1692/static/img/Screen%20Shot%202020-07-16%20at%2019.30.25.png">Protoype environment.

+<p>Creating a functional design system according to Atomic Design may handful in the future</p>

 <h2>User Stories</h2>
 <p>As a new User I would like to:</p>
 <li>be able to understand how to navigate in the application.</li>